JiaxiongQ/DeepLiDAR/trainings/README.md

 # Training strategy
+0. Prepare your dataset by modify the names of related folders in codes of the folder named 'dataloader'. your dataset should include RGB images, surface normal maps and sparse(LiDAR) depth maps.

 1. Use the following command to train the part I of our net on [1].
 ```
 python trainN.py --datapath (your surface normal folder)\